junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 A warm flow leaps up from his spine, rising all the way to his scalp, making his whole body shiver.

 Cas's lips are dry and cracked, but softer than they look.
-Automatically, Dean kisses back, wetting the angel's lips with his lips and tongue, licking him with a dip of wetness.
+Automatically, Dean kisses back, caressing the angel's lips with his lips and tongue, licking him with a dip of wetness.
 Cas opens his mouth slightly.
 Dean's tongue slides in.

 Even Dean can feel that open channel of energy flow now.
 There is electricity shaking his heart, sending shivers to his brain, his lips, all over his body.

 He sits closer, grasping Cas's hair behind his ears, pulling their bodies together.
 The angel's bare chest presses against his, with only his thin tunic standing in between.
-Dean moves his hips unconsciously, melting in the overwhelming sensation, edging closely, rubbing against his arousal, looking for friction.
+Dean moves his hips unconsciously, melting in the overwhelming sensation, edging closely.
+He spreads his legs wider, automatically rubbing his arousal against the clothes, looking for friction.

 Cas makes a startled sound at that, gasping loudly for air, pushing his chest hard, pulling away with wild, panicked eyes.
 His body is shivering involuntarily.

 Dean freezes at the sudden change, opening his eyes in confusion.

 The angel's eyes land on his bulge under the tunic, dragging the throw blanket to cover his body.
 "No, not you too," he gasps, putting more distance between them on the bed.
+Rage and humiliation flash by his eyes, followed closely by fear.

 *Oh, God.* Dean remembers the way Cas lies helplessly in that cellar, naked, with his hands cuffed to the wall.
 The room smelt of blood and come.
-He remembers decidedly not to think of the white stains on his body when he was cleaning him up.
-He remembers the way those two ugly humans talked about him outside the door, when they just finished violating him.
+He remembers decidedly not to think of the dried white stains on his body when he was cleaning him up.
+He remembers the way those two people, Martin and Arthur, talked about him outside the door, when they just finished violating him.

 Cas is looking at him like he's one of those people.